KauanRakoski/DOManager_jquery-copy/README.md

 Domang is a library based in jQuery, which intend to simplify the process of selecting and manipulating HTML documents.<br>

 ### About
-Using the familiar jQuery dollar sign ($), easily manipulate, create and animate elements using DOMang, a light, easy and quick javascript library.
+Using the familiar jQuery dollar sign ($), easily manipulate, create and animate elements using DOMang, a lightweight, easy and fast javascript library.

 #### Functions